naiborhujosua/naiborhujosua.github.io/aboutme.md

 <b><bold>Contact.</bold></b> To get in touch with me, you can send an e-mail to <hi@naiborhujosua.com>.
 I am always happy to share feedback on any technical challenges across the entire Machine Learning lifecycle.

 <b><bold>Note.</bold></b> I am neither pursuing employment opportunities nor scholarships.
-Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by [booking a personalized consultation session](https://calendly.com/naiborhujosua/60min?month=2024-05).
+Any organization or company that would like to consult or discuss machine learning/deep learning-based solutions that further streamline business processes and workflows can schedule my time by [booking a personalized consulting session](https://calendly.com/naiborhujosua/60min?month=2024-05).

 ## <img src="/assets/img/career.png" height="50px"> Courses Taken